 COUNTY agrees to pay the sum of Ninety-Five Thousand Dollars ($95,000) for the Project; Five Thousand Dollars ($5,000) toward the payment of a project coordinator; and Eight Thousand Dollars ($8,000) for in-kind administration costs for the Project.

-COUNTY shall manage, or contract for a project coordinator, to oversee the Project in accordance with the terms of the CRD grant.
+COUNTY shall manage, or contract for a project coordinator, to oversee the Project in accordance with the terms of the CRWCD grant.

-COUNTY shall provide to YELLOW JACKET copies of all correspondence received from or sent to CRD related to the utilization or expenditure of Grant Funds as referenced in this Agreement, within the Grant application, or within any agreements with CRD.
+COUNTY shall provide to YELLOW JACKET copies of all correspondence received from or sent to CRWCD related to the utilization or expenditure of Grant Funds as referenced in this Agreement, within the Grant application, or within any agreements with CRWCD.

 COUNTY shall promptly comply with all financial management regulations, policies, guidelines and requirements.